I've sat with thousands of couples who were planning their weddings. I've listened to their needs, desires, fears, and joy.

 And for nearly twenty years I’ve led and co-led several dozen workshops across the country, centered around creating deep human connection.

-So, what does all of that mean for you?
+So, what does all of that mean for you and your wedding?

 I'm glad you asked!